 It could be because they have a smaller, more specific use case or because promoting them isn’t part of Amazon’s aggressive expansion plans.

 This article casts light on five such AWS offerings.

 You’ve most likely not heard of them, and there are good chances that these will remain shrouded in obscurity going forward.
 These offerings are amazingly useful and highly cost-efficient, but they are almost not known to everyone.

 One reason AWS hasn’t been able to make a dent in smaller-sized deployments, apart from its higher costs, is complexity.

 The AWS documentation is so vast and confusing that if you manage to finish your research over a weekend and arrive at a concrete understanding, you can count yourself among the chosen ones.
-For the rest of us, AWS signifies complexity of a terrifying level.
-Even working out a monthly cost of an AWS service requires more brain cells I have, and leaves me with a lasting headache.
-As a result, smaller deployments is a space that has been dominated by the likes of DigitalOcean, Kamatera, Linode, etc., where you spin up a fixed-cost instance and forget about it.
+For the rest of us, AWS signifies the complexity of a terrifying level.
+Even working out a monthly cost of an AWS service requires more brain cells and leaves me with a lasting headache.
+As a result, smaller deployments are a space dominated by DigitalOcean, Kamatera, Linode, etc., where you spin up a fixed-cost instance and forget about it.

 But now, AWS has an answer.

 Like most other non-top AWS offerings, Lightsail tiptoed around and settled on Amazon’s menu without getting noticed.
 It’s targeted at developers who are using those VPS as mentioned earlier services and will serve as a stepping stone to the full-fledged AWS platform later on.
 Lightsail has all the features you’d expect from your favorite provider: